raspberrypi/documentation/configuration/wireless/access-point.md

-## Setting up a Raspberry Pi as an Access Point in a standalone network
+## Setting up a Raspberry Pi as an access point in a standalone network

 The Raspberry Pi can be used as a wireless access point, running a standalone network, either by using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.